Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Background on wrapped Floer homology

-\begin{rem} Observe that with this notion of positivity and negativity for the boundary punctures, it is not necessary for a $J_V$-holomorphic disc as above to posses a positive puncture.
-However, a strip without positive punctures must have a negative puncture asymptotic to a Reeb chord at $-\infty$ starting on $\Lambda'$ and ending on $\Lambda$. \end{rem}
+\begin{remark} Observe that with this notion of positivity and negativity for the boundary punctures, it is not necessary for a $J_V$-holomorphic disc as above to posses a positive puncture.
+However, a strip without positive punctures must have a negative puncture asymptotic to a Reeb chord at $-\infty$ starting on $\Lambda'$ and ending on $\Lambda$. \end{remark}

-For a generator $c_i \in CF^\infty(L,L')$, the components of $\Phi_V$ are given by the following counts of rigid $J_V$-holomorphic discs in the above moduli-spaces.
+For a generator $c_i \in CF^\infty_\bullet(L,L')$, the components of $\Phi_V$ are given by the following counts of rigid $J_V$-holomorphic discs in the above moduli-spaces.

 In the case when $J_V$ is regular, the dimensions of the above moduli spaces are given by $|x_j|-|c_i|-|\mathbf{a}|-|\mathbf{b}|$ and $|d_j|-|c_i|-|\mathbf{a}|-|\mathbf{b}|$, respectively.